Chapter 25:

 Bel stared at the board, his eyes widening as he realized he’d lost again.
 His ears drooped, and he let out a small huff of frustration.
 “Aww!
 How do you always win, big brother?”

-“It’s just experience,” I said, leaning back in my chair.
+“It’s just experience,” I said.
 “You’ll get there eventually.
 You’re already improving a lot.”

-“As expected of Master,” Luna said, while she had been standing quietly to the side and watching the match.
+“Master is right,” Luna said, while she had been standing quietly to the side and watching the match.
+"Just keep trying."

 Two months had passed since the barbecue party.

 The Beastmen had been temporarily relocated to public housing while their village was being reconstructed.
 For now, the only ones left living with us were Luna and Bel.
-Victoria visited occasionally to discuss matters related to the village’s construction with Zephyra.
+Victoria visited occasionally to discuss matters related to the village’s re-construction.
 She often brought Luke along.
 He claimed that it was for him to gain experience as the future village leader.
-But it was pretty clear that Luke’s real reason for coming was to keep an eye on me and ensure I was taking good care of Luna.
+But it was pretty clear that he wantted to keep an eye on me and ensure I was taking good care of Luna.

 I couldn’t blame him for being overprotective.
 If I were in his shoes, I’d probably do the same.

 What caught my attention, though, was that every time Luke showed up, Chloe wasn’t far behind.
-She explained that she wanted to make herself useful to the future village, so Victoria had started teaching her economics and management.
-It seemed like a good excuse—until I noticed her glaring daggers at Luke whenever he so much as looked in Luna’s direction.
+She explained that she wanted to make herself useful to the future village, so Victoria started teaching her economics and management.
+But when I noticed her glaring daggers at Luke whenever he so much as looked in Luna’s direction, I knew the real reason.

 Luna is often checking on me as part of her maid duties.